doppeltilde/image_video_classification/README.md

 ---

-_Notice:_ _This package was initally created to be used in-house, as such the development is first and foremost aligned with the internal requirements._
+_Notice:_ _This project was initally created to be used in-house, as such the development is first and foremost aligned with the internal requirements._